Florida Sports Betting: FL Sportsbooks and DFS Sites Available

 In 2021, the Seminole Tribe obtained expanded gambling privileges through a compact they entered into with the state.
 This compact granted them the exclusive right to establish statewide online sports betting platforms, a provision that faced legal challenges and remained the subject of ongoing disputes for almost two years.
 In October 2023, the U.S. Supreme Court denied a request to further delay the implementation of this arrangement.

 A commercial sports betting measure could bring industry giants like FanDuel and DraftKings to Florida, but this could take some time.
-The earliest voters could get the opportunity to vote on a commercial sports betting measure would be 2024, meaning a competitive market would arrive no earlier than 2025.
+A competitive market could arrive no earlier than 2025.

 Engage with our interactive legal tracker for the latest information on states with legal sports betting across the country.